Despite virus fears, Texas sends most voters to the polls

 “There is just so much at stake,” Cisneros said.
 “All I can really tell people is get out there.
 I was born here and through my vote I am going to give a voice to the people who look like me.”

-AP video journalist John L. Mone in Katy, Texas, contributed to this story.
+AP video journalist John L. Mone in Katy, Texas, and AP writer Paul J. Weber in Austin contributed to this story.